The Hope of Resurrection

-Paul personally endeavored to be “accepted” when he should stand before “the judgment seat of Christ” (2 Corinthians 5:10).
-He worked, not to earn credit before God, not to make restitution for his sins, not to attach something to the gift of Christ’s righteousness, but to team up with Christ in the mission of saving his fellow men.
+Paul personally endeavored to be “accepted” when he would stand before “the judgment seat of Christ” (2 Corinthians 5:10).
+He worked, not to earn credit before God, not to make restitution for his sins, not to attach something to the gift of Christ’s righteousness, but to team up with Christ in the mission of saving souls.

 He wrote, “For I am the least of the apostles, who am not worthy to be called an apostle, because I persecuted the church of God.
 But by the grace of God I am what I am, and His grace toward me was not in vain; but I labored more abundantly than they all, yet not I, but the grace of God which was with me” (1 Corinthians 15:9, 10; Colossians 1:29).